Parth099/College-Notes/CompSci/CIS3207 - OS/lectures/Lecture 09-08-22 - Interrupt Priority and Creating Processes.md

 - Software and CPU interrupts are requested at the **highest** priority
 - Each device is assigned a **Fixed** priority for requesting interrupt servicing.

 Interrupts are acknowledged by priority level relative to the CPU.
-The CPU has a floating number to determine which level to service; **sync** interrupts are serviced *first*.
+The CPU has a floating number to determine which level to service; **synchronous** interrupts are serviced *first*.

 If Multiple Devices at the same Priority Level Request Service, the Device Closest to the CPU is Serviced. ("Daisy Chaining" from Lecture 09-06-22)